olivia-mauger/tutorials/docs/source/exceptions.rst

 * There is no limit to how many ``catch`` blocks you can have
 * If you do include **multiple** ``catch`` **blocks**, the **most specific** exceptions should be put first, getting more general/broad at the end.
 For example, let’s say we added the ``catch`` statement -- ``catch (Exception ex)`` -- as the first ``catch`` after the ``try`` block.
 Since all exceptions are children of ``Exception``, any exception that could be thrown would match with this first ``catch`` block.
 Thus, none of the other ``catch`` blocks could ever be reached, **leading to a compile error** ( ``Unreachable code:`` ).
 * If an exception is thrown from a ``try`` block and is never caught, the program simply terminates and the exception is displayed on the console.
+* There are no restrictions on the number or type statements we can put inside the ``try`` block.
+We can call methods, create variables, create objects, etc.

 The ``finally`` Block
 ^^^^^^^^^^^^^^^^^^^^^